pishleback/Fast-Chess/README.md

-# Fast Chess
- Fast chess AI written in rust
+A chess GUI and AI written in rust